zkavtaskin/UnitOfWork/README.md

 UnitOfWork
 ==========

-Unit Of Work For NHibernate and Entity Framework C# Example
+Unit Of Work For NHibernate and Entity Framework C# Example, as per article: http://www.zankavtaskin.com/2013/12/unit-of-work-for-nhibernate-and-entity.html

-As per article:
-http://www.zankavtaskin.com/2013/12/unit-of-work-for-nhibernate-and-entity.html

 If you would like to test it out, just create eCommerce database and run "Customer table.sql".